sonic-net/SONiC/quickstart.md

 ## Installation

 ### Preparing the Image
-Build instructions for SONiC can be found at [NEED LINK FOR BUILD INSTRUCTIONS.]
+Build instructions for SONiC can be found at under the [build image project](https://github.com/Azure/sonic-buildimage).

 Once the image has been created, host the image via HTTP.